RoyZhenLongLim/SQA_Undergraduate_Research_Scholarship/README.md

 - Didn't end up finding an application
   - Most of the algorithm didn't utilise random sampling
   - Instead, they utilise estimators that are tailored to problems, which made it hard to include Monte Carlo Method
-- This topics likely has applications I didn't understand
+- These topics likely has applications I didn't understand
-  - For example, in [Hamoudi's PhD](https://yassine-hamoudi.github.io/files/other/PhDthesis.pdf), he was able to determine that a quantum algorithm could lead to saving in terms of space relative to a classical algorithm when determing frequency moments for a stream.
+  - For example, in [Hamoudi's PhD](https://yassine-hamoudi.github.io/files/other/PhDthesis.pdf) Quantum Algorithms with Limited Memory, he was able to determine that a quantum algorithm could lead to saving in terms of space relative to a classical algorithm when determine frequency moments for a stream.
-  - I don't understand how the algorithm works in Section 9.4 in the PhD paper but it could potentially be improved using the algorithm in O'Donnell's paper.
+  - I don't understand how the algorithm works in Section 9.4 in the PhD paper, but it could potentially be improved using the algorithm in O'Donnell's paper.

 ## Randomized Algorithms
 For randomized algorithms, I use the books: